DTC vs. Wholesale: How to Track Profitability by Channel

 Direct-to-consumer channels offer the highest gross margins in CPG but carry significant costs that chip away at that advantage.

-Customer Acquisition Cost (CAC) is the total you spend on paid social, search ads, influencer partnerships, and other marketing to acquire a new customer.
+- Customer Acquisition Cost (CAC): The total you spend on paid social, search ads, influencer partnerships, and other marketing to acquire a new customer.
 For CPG brands, CAC typically ranges from $15 to $50 per new customer.
 If your average order value is $35, a $30 CAC means you are losing money on the first order and betting on repeat purchases to reach profitability.

-Fulfillment and shipping for individual orders is far more expensive per unit than palletized shipments to retailers.
+- Fulfillment and shipping: Picking, packing, and shipping individual orders is far more expensive per unit than palletized shipments to retailers.
 Expect $4 to $8 per order for fulfillment, plus $5 to $12 for shipping depending on weight and zone.
 If you offer free shipping, this cost comes directly out of your margin.

-Platform and transaction fees from Shopify ($79-$399/month plus 2.4-2.9% per transaction) and subscription platforms like Recharge add up to 3-5% of DTC revenue.
+- Platform and transaction fees: Shopify charges $79-$399/month plus payment processing fees of 2.4-2.9% per transaction.
+Subscription platforms like Recharge add their own per-transaction fees.
+These are small individually but add up to 3-5% of DTC revenue.

-Returns and replacements for DTC CPG are lower than apparel, but damaged shipments and customer service replacements still occur.
-Budget 2-4% of DTC revenue.
+- Returns and replacements: DTC return rates for CPG are lower than apparel, but damaged shipments and customer service replacements still occur.
+Budget 2-4% of DTC revenue for returns, replacements, and associated shipping costs.

 Wholesale-Specific Costs